Nowadays websites have become more dynamic and richer in content which can increase the initial load time when browsed from another side of the world.

 This is one is a high-performing and widely used CDN.
 You may try out their service by signing up for their trial version.
 For this article, we will be using their trial version as well.

 Visit their official website and create an account.
-Once the account is created; a confirmation email will be sent to your email address and by confirming the email your account will be activated and you will be able to access the dashboard.
+Once the account is created, a confirmation email will be sent to your email address.
+By confirming the email your account will be activated and you will be able to access the dashboard.

 Navigate to Zones from the side menu to add a zone for your website and to generate CDN URL.